Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/ref-recorder-properties.md

 Use **FBX Recorder properties** to [record FBX animations in Play mode](export-record-in-play-mode.md) via either the Recorder window or a Recorder clip in Timeline.
 They let you specify what gets exported during the recording.

-> **Note:** To use the FBX Recorder, you have to install the The [Recorder](https://docs.unity3d.com/Packages/com.unity.recorder@latest) package in addition to the FBX Exporter package.
+> **Note:** To use the FBX Recorder, you have to install the [Recorder](https://docs.unity3d.com/Packages/com.unity.recorder@latest) package in addition to the FBX Exporter package.
 To fully configure an FBX Recorder, you must also set the general recording Properties, at least the recording time or frame interval.

 ![](images/FBXExporter_RecorderSettings.png)
 _FBX Recorder properties in the Recorder window context._